fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The `Repository` interface is comprised of a subset of query methods generated for us by `sqlc` and a few custom methods.
-It's only a subset of the `*Queries` functionality because some of the queries we have created were never meant to be used as stand-alone operations so the rest of our application should not be able to access them directly.
+The `Repository` interface combines is a subset of query methods generated for us by `sqlc` along with a couple of custom methods.
+It only exposes a subset of the queries because some of the queries we have created were never meant to be used as stand-alone operations so the rest of our application neither has to nor should be able to access them directly.

-If you have been paying close attention you'll notice that two methods of the `Repository` interface, `CreateBook` and `UpdateBook`, have signatures that differ from the signatures of their namesakes among the query methods generated by `sqlc`.
-The `CreateBook` and `UpdateBook` methods of the `*Queries` type are only concerned with making changes to the `books` table.
-A book, however, is also a relationship between a row in the `books` table and one or more rows in the `authors` table.
-A book has authors, in other words, so the process of creating a book linking it to its authors will involve a sequence of database operations wrapped in a transaction.
-We will, therefore, have to provide custom implementations of the `CreateBook` and `UpdateBook` methods of the `Repository` interface.
+You'll notice that two methods of the `Repository` interface - `CreateBook` and `UpdateBook` - have signatures that differ from those of their namesakes from the `queries.sql.go` file.
+The generated `CreateBook` and `UpdateBook` methods are only concerned with making changes to the `books` table, which means they don't know anything about the authors of a given book.
+The complete process of creating or updating a book must include creating or updating the associations between the book and its authors and as such it will have to take the form of a sequence of database operations wrapped in a transaction.
+We will need to create custom implementations for these methods, in other words.

-The implementation of the `Repository` interface will take form of an unexported struct holding an embedded instance of `*Queries` and a reference to the database connection:
+The implementation of the `Repository` interface will take form of an unexported struct holding an embedded instance of `*Queries` and a pointer to the database connection:

 ```go
 type repoSvc struct {